OISF/suricata/doc/userguide/rules/smb-keywords.rst

 - 0xfdSMB is SMB2 `transform header <https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-smb2/d6ce2327-a4c9-4793-be66-7b5bad2175fa>`_.
 This is only valid for the SMB 3.x dialect family.
 - 0xfcSMB is SMB2 `transform compression header <https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-smb2/d6ce2327-a4c9-4793-be66-7b5bad2175fa>`_ (can be `chained <https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-smb2/aa880fe8-ebed-4409-a474-ec6e0ca0dbcb>`_ or `unchained <https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-smb2/793db6bb-25b4-4469-be49-a8d7045ba3a6>`_).
 These ones requires the use of 3.1.1 dialect.

-The Protocol ID in header distinguishes only SMB1 and SMB2 since they are totally different protocols with total different message formats, types and implementation.
+The Protocol ID in the header distinguishes only SMB1 and SMB2 since they are totally different protocols with total different message formats, types and implementation.

-On the other hand SMB3 is more an extension for SMB2.
+On the other hand SMB3 is more like an extension of SMB2.
 When using SMB2 we can select one of the following dialects for the conversation between client and server:

 - 2.0.2
 - 2.1